 It’s National Mentoring Month.
 However, High Point University celebrates and fosters mentorship year-round.
 One of HPU’s most prolific advocates for mentorship is university President Nido Qubein.
 Through one-on-one meetings, course offerings and more, Dr. Qubein guides students to become the best version of themselves.

-1. Freshman Seminar
+1. Leading the Freshman Seminar

 A student’s first semester of college can be challenging.
 That’s why Dr. Qubein takes time to lead the “President’s Seminar: Learning through Experience” each fall – a required course for first-year students.
 During the freshman seminar, Qubein focuses on topics that new students can benefit from immediately, such as time and energy management, fiscal literacy, as well as communication and presentation skills.
 He interacts with the students, using humor, calling on volunteers to illustrate his points and using different forms of media to drive the message home.